 The Use and Impact of Sports Premium at Hampton Primary School

 The Government invested £320 million per annum in order to improve the provision of physical education and sport in primary schools.
 This funding is provided by the Department for Education, Health and Culture, Media and Sport.
 All schools with 17 or more primary-aged pupils received a lump sum of £16,000 plus a premium of £10 per pupil.
-Hampton Primary School's Sports Premium allocation was £21,760 in 2021-22, plus £9,675 carried forward from 2020-21.
+Hampton Primary School's Sports Premium allocation was £21,530 in 2023-24.

 This funding is ring-fenced and therefore can only be spent on provision for PE and sport in schools to encourage healthy and active lifestyles.
 We are required to publish on-line information about how we have used the additional funding, including details about our sporting provision alongside curriculum details.
 This will ensure that parents and carers are made fully aware of the PE and sporting provision at Hampton Primary School.